Maze Peak

 Looking back along the rift

-Above the rift, we scramble up a knob.
+Above the rift, we scrambled up a knob

-At the top, Sonny pauses to look around.
+At the top, Sonny paused to look around

 Looking back at Sonny and Dinah